Philosocode/philosocode-blog/_posts/courses/webhero/html/1-intro/2019-02-01-intro-to-html.md

 Before I send it back to you, I can highlight the parts that need improvement, underline spelling and grammar mistakes, and emphasize the parts I like.

 Those are the two sides of the coin.
-1. The text content/ words that you write
+1. The text content / words that you write
-2. The markup I add to the content
+2. The "markup" I add to the content

 That's what markup languages do.
-They use tags to tell the computer how to organize and markup the text.
+They use tags to tell the computer how to organize and format the text.

 Do you want to emphasize some text?
 Add some line breaks?